ClairePalandri/ClairePalandri.github.io/_pages/misc.md

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)
 <span style="font-size:0.8em;">
 The two documents above mainly paint the textbook picture, which rests on a lot of assumptions.
-What are they & what do they imply?\\
+What are they & what do they imply?</span>
-- Typical assumptions\\
+    - <span style="font-size:0.8em;">     - Typical assumptions<\span>
 - What do they provide? (estimator properties)\\
 - What to do when they are violated?
 </span>